Cymbeline: Summary

-Posthumus must now live in Italy, where he meets Iachimo (or Giacomo), who challenges the prideful Posthumus to a bet that he, Iachimo, can seduce Imogen, whom Posthumus has praised for her chastity, and then bring Posthumus proof of Imogen's adultery.
+Posthumus must now live in Italy, where he meets Iachimo (or Giacomo), who wagers the proud Posthumus that he, Iachimo, can seduce Imogen, whom Posthumus has praised for her chastity, and will then bring Posthumus proof of Imogen's adultery.
 If Iachimo wins, he will get Posthumus's token ring.
 If Posthumus wins, not only must Iachimo pay him but also fight Posthumus in a duel with swords.
-Iachimo heads to Britain where he aggressively attempts to seduce the faithful Imogen, who sends him packing.
-Iachimo then hides in a chest in Imogen's bedchamber and, when the princess falls asleep, emerges to steal Posthumus's bracelet from her.
-He also takes note of the room, as well as the mole on Imogen's partly naked body, to be able to present false evidence to Posthumus that he has seduced his bride.
+Iachimo heads to Britain where he attempts to seduce the faithful Imogen, who rejects him.
+Iachimo then hides in a chest in Imogen's bedchamber and, when the princess falls asleep, steals Posthumus's bracelet from her.
+He also takes note of the room, as well as the mole on Imogen's partially nude body, to present as false evidence to Posthumus that he seduced his bride.
 Returning to Italy, Iachimo convinces Posthumus that he has successfully seduced Imogen.
 In his wrath, Posthumus sends two letters to Britain: one to Imogen, telling her to meet him at Milford Haven, on the Welsh coast; the other to the servant Pisanio, ordering him to murder Imogen at the Haven.
-However, Pisanio refuses to kill Imogen and reveals to her Posthumus's plot.
-He has Imogen disguise herself as a boy and continue to Milford Haven to seek employment.
+However, Pisanio refuses and reveals Posthumus's plot to Imogen.
+He has Imogen disguise herself as a boy and they continue to Milford Haven to seek employment.
 He also gives her the Queen's "poison", believing it will alleviate her psychological distress.
-In the guise of a boy, Imogen adopts the name "Fidele", meaning "faithful".
+In the guise of a boy, Imogen assumes the name "Fidele", meaning "faithful".